The majority of the leadership style you come across concern themselves with it whereas distributed leadership style does not.

 - Assertive Distribution leadership and management is a combination of progressive delegation, guided distribution, emergent distribution, and more.

-- It catalyzes the passionate approach towards the shared goals, vision, purposes, and values.
+- It catalyzes the passionate approach towards shared goals, vision, purposes, and values.

 - It encourages different people in the organization to debate important proposals and come up with a common decision.